ruijaulino/ruijaulino.github.io/_posts/2026-06-29-perf_track.md

 $$ H_0: \quad y_t \sim N(0, C(x_t)) $$

+Where we assumed that $H_0$ has the same covariance structure as $H_1$; this is reasonable as covariance tends to be easier to predict than returns.
 Under this mixture, expected returns become

 $$ \mathbb E[y_t \mid x_t,\mathcal F_{t-1}] = \phi_{t-1}\mu(x_t) $$